smarthome-go/node/README.md

 # smarthome-hw
- Hardware interface for the smarthome server
+ Hardware interface for the Smarthome server

-### This project is deprecated and will be rewritten is a more reliable language soon.
+### This project is deprecated and will be rewritten in a more reliable language soon.